-RMF is defined as a loss of the design basis confinement for a source of radionuclides, leading to an unintended mobilization of a significant amount of radionuclides with the potential for internal or external release, e.g. more than 1 EBq (1018 Bq) I-131 or equivalent [87].
-The threshold value and its reference radionuclide (or radionuclides) has to be adjusted to the facility under consideration and the objectives of the study.
-The quantification of the radionuclide mobilization frequency (RMF) is to be done by direct frequency (or probability) of the sequence in the risk model.
+RMF is defined as a loss of the design basis confinement for a source of radionuclides, leading to an unintended mobilization of a significant amount of radionuclides with the potential for internal or external release, e.g. more than 100 TGBq I-131 or equivalent.
+The threshold value and it reference radionuclide (or radionuclides) has to be adjusted to the facility under consideration and the objectives of the study.
+"The quantification of the radionuclide mobilization frequency (RMF) is to be done by direct frequency (or probability) of the sequence in the risk model.